-CHRx: Channel received and receive enable command.
-The 2 low order bits of this register contains the message status.
-Together with the RNW and RTR bits of the command register (base_address + 0x01), they define the message type of this channel (selection 11.).
-As a general rule (see section 13.3.), the status bits are only set by the TSS463, so the user must reset them to perform a transmission (CHTx) or/and a reception (CHRx).
+The 2 low order bits of this register contain the message status.
+Together with the RNW and RTR bits of the command register (base_address + 0x01), they define the message type of this channel (see section "Message Types" on page 44).
+As a general rule, the status bits are only set by the TSS463C, so the user must reset them to perform a transmission (CHTx) or/and a reception (CHRx).
 The received and transmitted bits are only set if the corresponding frame is without errors or if the retry count has been exceeded.